Fourmile East

 Technical Suitability

 U.S. 160 parallels the far southern boundary of the SEZ.
-An existing 69‑kV transmission line lies about 2 mi (3 km) to the south, and a 230‑kV line lies about 8 mi (13 km) to the north of the proposed SEZ.
-As of August 2011, there were no pending solar project applications within the proposed SEZ.
+An existing 69‑kV transmission line lies about 2 mi (3 km) to the south, and a 230‑kV line lies about 8 mi (13 km) to the north of the SEZ.
+As of May 2012, there were no pending solar project applications within the SEZ.